The National Memorial for Peace and Justice

 Client Equal Justice Initiative (EJI)

-Collaborators EJI, MASS Design Group, Doster Construction, NOUS Engineering, Mazzetti, Lam Partners, Pilgreen Engineering, Howe Engineers, Delta Fountains, Robert Schwartz and Associates, Small Stuff, Hank Willis Thomas, Kwame Akoto-Bamfo, Dana King, Steiner Studio
+Collaborators EJI, Doster Construction, NOUS Engineering, Mazzetti, Lam Partners, Pilgreen Engineering, Howe Engineers, Delta Fountains, Robert Schwartz and Associates, Small Stuff, Hank Willis Thomas, Kwame Akoto-Bamfo, Dana King, Steiner Studio